Date Published: 07 February 2020

-Residents are being invited to comment on a Conservation Area review for Metheringham.
+Residents are being invited to comment on a Conservation Area review for Waddington.

-North Kesteven District Council is looking to review aspects of the Metheringham Conservation Area through a local consultation this summer.
+North Kesteven District Council is looking to review aspects of the Waddington Conservation Area through a local consultation this spring.

-There has been a Conservation Area designation in place in Metheringham since 1976 however, a detailed appraisal and management plan has not, until now been developed.
+There has been a Conservation Area designation in place in Waddington since 1975 however, a detailed appraisal and management plan has not, until now been developed.

-The consultation on the proposed conservation area appraisals and management plans for Metheringham, which begins on 16 July 2018, proposes revisions to the boundary areas and includes a description of individual character areas and features that are of special interest, and once adopted will be used to develop a robust framework for planning decision making.
+The consultation on the proposed conservation area appraisal and management plan for Waddington, which begins on 24th February 2020 proposes revisions to the boundary areas and includes a description of individual character areas and features that are of special interest, and once adopted will be used to develop a robust framework for planning decision making.

-The four-week public consultation period will also include a public consultation event at Metheringham Methodist Church on Wednesday 18 July between 3pm and 7pm.
+The four-week public consultation period will also include a a public consultation event at Waddington Community Hub, High Street, Waddington on 26th February 2020 between 3-7pm.

 Residents can also view copies of the adopted appraisals and management plans and make comment online via www.n-kesteven.gov.uk/conservationareareviews or by popping into the Council Offices, or local Parish office.